Originally published on Sportskeeda on 12 Sep 2012

 Basketball is more than a game.
 It’s a life tool.
 Kids need direction and guidance, but they can’t be spoon-fed these things.
 Sports is one way to get in touch with young minds and keep them off the streets.
 Give them something which they can put their time in and recognize that what they are getting out of it is what they are putting in it.

 That’s a fact recognized by many NGOs, the NBA, and the BFI.
 7 time NBA Champion Robert Horry was in action with kids from Love in Action, an NGO in Delhi, which has been doing this for three years, introducing kids to basketball and allowing them to play the game.
 Robert Horry is in Delhi, for the clinic with children from the NGO – Love in Action at Somerville School, Vasundra Enclave.
 Horry is here for the opening of NBA 3X presented by Sprite to be held on 15th and 16th September.
 I had a brief chat with him today.
 Here are the big man’s thoughts, skipping the preliminaries of me hopping like a fanboy:

 Me: Hey, thanks for your time.
 How was your day working with the kids?

-Me: You’ve been with kids here in India and back in USA.
-Perception is that kids over there have a better shot at making it big in basketball.
-What do those kids do different?
+Me: You’ve been with kids here in India and back in the USA.
+The perception is that kids over there have a better shot at making it big in basketball.
+What do those kids do differently?

 Robert Horry: “It’s important for kids to learn basketball and understand it.
 They all start off the same, be it in India or USA.
 Shoot from the elbow.
 Dribble the ball.
 The ones who make it are those who apply themselves to it with proper guidance.”